dydxprotocol/solo/docs/api.md

 };
 ```

-If the order was cancelled, additional information will be provided by the `unfillableReason`
+If the order was canceled, additional information will be provided by the `unfillableReason`
 field.

 For fills the status field represents the status of the transaction on-chain.